loweisz/my-home/src/pages/creating_a_global_event_tracker/index.md

 ---
-title: 'How to setup a global event tracker with vanillaJS'
+title: 'How to setup a global event tracker with plain javascript and html inside a react app'
 date: 'October 28th, 2019'
-abstract: 'How to make it easy to add event tracking to elements, when they are interacted with without any additional logic to the event handlers'
+abstract: 'How to add event tracking to elements on any website, when they are interacted with using only plain javascript and html'
 heroImage: 'train.jpg'
 index: 1
 ---